AlexShrestha/gluedbeard/README.md

 # gluedbeard
 Startup Friendly Agency

-We help Startups brush up their ideas and make them into products.
+We help Startups crystalise ideas and make them into products.